 Even when a certain type of amyloid is clinically plausible, confirmation of the amyloid type is necessary.
 The treatment, prognosis and consequences of the different types of systemic amyloidosis vary considerably.

 Immunohistological examination of the biopsy is a technique in which the type of amyloid can be further characterized via specifically targeted antibodies.
 In the case of AA amyloidosis, this test is sufficient for typing, provided that reliable antibodies are used for this.
 However, with AL and ATTR amyloidosis, this method fails in some cases because the antibodies used are less reliable and the recognizability of the precursor protein within the amyloid deposits is reduced.

-In Groningen we have the possibility to make the amyloid available through certain solvents from the fat biopsy and to type the amyloid with four laboratory tests, so-called ELISAs.
+In Groningen we are able to make the amyloid available by means of certain solvents from the fat biopsy and to type the amyloid using four laboratory tests, so-called ELISAs.
 This method is suitable for distinguishing the most common types of amyloidosis (AA, AL and ATTR), but it only works if there is sufficient amyloid in the fat biopsy.
-If this method fails to characterize the amyloid, it is possible to consider using other biochemical techniques (such as mass spectrometry).
+If this method fails to type the amyloid, other biochemical techniques (such as mass spectrometry) can be condidered.

 |ApoAI||Apolipoprotein A-I||Heart, liver, kidneys, nerves, larynx|

 |ApoAII||Apolipoprotein A-II||Kidneys, heart|

 |Beta2M||Beta-2 microglobulin||Gastrointestinal tract, autonomic nervous system, salivary gland, lacrimal glands (tear ducts)|

 |FGA||Fibrinogen A α-chain||Kidneys|